-The time constant is only relevant when recording RMS vibration level statistics.
-A shorter time constant should be chosen when measuring sharp transients.
+A shorter time constant should be chosen to detect sharp transients.
 Otherwise the measurements will be smoothed out.
 On the other hand, when the RMS levels are slowly varying, a longer time constant will provide more precise values.

 Typical fast time constants are 100ms and under.